Is German a Hard Language to Learn? Reveling All Myths & Tips

 • Myth 1 - German sounds harsh and aggressive

-Those who believe in this must not be known to the soulful voice of Xavier Naidoo or the soft lyrical poetry works of Heinrich Heine.
+Those who believe in this must be known to the soulful voice of Xavier Naidoo or the soft lyrical poetry works of Heinrich Heine.
 Even though German is famous for its words and pronunciation, it is still a soft-spoken language if learnt and used properly.

 • Myth 2 - Germans don't like it when foreigners try to speak their language